Longbranch-Vinaigrette/longbranch-vinaigrette-api-server/DevToolsServer/src/libs/python_arbitrary/spec/README.md

 # Communication

-The running script will retrieve the variable 'DEVTOOLS_RESULT' which SHOULD be the result the user expected.
+The running script MUST retrieve the variable 'DEVTOOLS_RESULT' when available, which should be the result the user expected.